CptFrazz/MS-Hook-C/README.md

 1. Open your target app in a disassembler, grab first ~16 bytes (customise this as you will) of the method you want to hook and then use these as the signature with the scanner.

+2. Compile the scanner and then set the binary's entitlements appropriately:

+		ldid -Sentitlements.xml <scanner binary>

-2. Run the scanner against the target process.
+3. Run the scanner against the target process.
 It will locate the signature in memory and print it's address.
 The signature has to be passed in as bytes, not a literal string so use the scanner as shown:

 		sudo ./scanner <pid> $'<signature>' e.g:

 		sudo ./scanner 1337 $'\xDE\xAD\xBE\xEF'

-3. Use the returned address in Tweak.xm to hook it.
+4. Use the returned address in Tweak.xm to hook it.
 	-	If ASLR/PIE is enabled - simply get the address of an import too, calculate the offset and then modify Tweak.xm to use an offset instead of a hardcoded address, this way you can hook it, knowing it'll work 100% of the time.

-4. You will now need to set the binary's entitlements appropriately:

-		ldid -Sentitlements.xml <scanner binary>

 5. Inject your library into the process as you normally would: